godspeedsystems/gs-documentation/docs/microservices-framework/authorization/authz-usecases.md

 - Think of authz instruction as a workflow.
 It will accept an array of task or a single task, each of which should return GSStatus or true
 - These instructions may enrich the context and user data, or load and run authorization checks, or do both.

-## Responses
+- When one task fails the whole workflow is considered to be failed.
-- When task does not return true or {success: true} (explicitly), it is assumed a failure, the framework reads the {code, message, body} of the GSStatus and try to return response with status code as per the following rules
+- Following the zero trust policy, when a task does not return `true` or `{success: true}` (explicitly), it is assumed a failure.
+The framework reads the {code, message, body} of the GSStatus returned by the workflow and try to return response with status code as per the following rules

 :::tip Note
-- Following Zero trust policy, whenever GSStatus is not returned with success: true or when GSStatus.code === 403, the authorization will be considered failed.
+- Following Zero trust policy, whenever GSStatus is not returned with `success: true` or `true`, or in the case when `GSStatus.code === 403`, the authorization will be considered failed.
 - Next tasks in the series of tasks will not be executed.
-The event or workflow task at which the user's authz has failed will exit with GSStatus
+The event or workflow task at which the user's authz has failed will exit.
 :::

-### Rules
+### Response code, message and data from authorization failure

 **1. If GSStatus is returned with success: false ,default code is 403, unless developer specified a 4XX or 5XX code**
 ##### Sample authz task